 Neil Ritchie, B.Sc., MHSA | president

-With a background as a health services executive and as an entrepreneur, Neil uses his leadership skills to enable change in health organizations and to develop market value that impacts health and the environment.
 Neil has worked as a senior executive in large, multi-site academic teaching centres, regional health authorities and community hospitals in Canada.
+He began his career in health care in Public Health working as a regional administrator in rural Nova Scotia.
 He was Administrator of the Sackville Memorial Hospital, Vice President of the Calgary General Hospital, Senior Operating Officer of the Calgary Regional Health Authority, CEO of the Cape Breton Health Care Complex and Chief Operating Officer of the Capital District Health Authority in Halifax.